slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Ask instead of telling.

-Continue, or consider.
-You give feedback that says either «continue doing X» or «consider changing X to make it better».
-If the delivered work is not good enough give a reason.
-It’s really simple, fast and actionable.
+Continue or consider: feedback should say either «continue doing X» or «consider changing X to improve».
+If work falls short, give a clear reason.
+It’s simple, fast, and actionable.

+Appropriate feedback makes juniors feel their work matters.
+Directives or silence demotivate.
+Don’t give it daily.

 Hints:

-- «Why did you decide to do X in that order?» This creates a dialog, instead of a debate where each side first stakes out positions.
-Lead your people to discover what you would have suggested.
-Smart people will get to the same place you were going, or if you are humble enough to listen, you may learn something.
+- «Why did you decide to do X in that order?» This sparks dialogue, not debate.
+Lead people to discover your suggestion.
+Smart people often reach the same conclusion or you may learn something if you're humble to listen.
-- «Can you take another look at this for XYZ reasons?».
-This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked. «Because» is a great motivator.
+- «Can you take another look at this for XYZ reasons?» Gives ownership while prompting fixes. «Because» is a great motivator.
 - «Interesting, how do you feel about it?
 And your team?
 Is that the best you can do?»

 > *"Good advice is something a man gives when he is too old to set a bad example."